 Well, the bad news is: (Actually there are two).

 So, If you are planning to venture into the dark corners of your mind by meditating, then you must be ready to face whatever comes your way.

-Let me warn you – mediation is the process of opening a can full of worms, and you must not go exploring deeper layers unless you are ready to face the filth and the devils residing in there.
+Let me warn you – meditation is the process of opening a can full of worms.
+You should explore the deeper layers of your mind only if, and when, you’re ready to face the devils residing inside.

-Am I not saying something that goes against the widespread belief that if you want to stay happy and calm, you should meditate daily for 10 to 20 minutes?
+Am I not saying something that goes against the widespread belief?
+If you want to stay happy and calm, you should meditate daily for 10 to 20 minutes?

 Let me explain.

 A typical household has three kinds of rooms – a living room, bedroom, and others.